insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 USB Cam Source Adapter
 ^^^^^^^^^^^^^^^^^^^^^^

-The USB cam source adapter captures video from a V4L2 device specified in ``DEVICE`` parameter.
+The USB cam source adapter captures video from a V4L2 device.

-The adapter parameters are set with environment variables:
+**Parameters**:

-- ``DEVICE`` - USB camera device; default value is ``/dev/video0``;
+- ``DEVICE``: a USB cam device; default is ``/dev/video0``;
-- ``FRAMERATE`` - desired framerate for the video stream captured from the device; note that if the input device does not support specified video framerate, results may be unexpected;
+- ``FRAMERATE``: a desired framerate for the video stream captured from the device; note that if the input device does not support specified video framerate, results may be unexpected;

-Example:
+Running with Docker:

 .. code-block:: bash